Early Years Nursery Policies

 Settling in Policy

-We want children to feel safe, stimulated and happy in the Pre-school and to feel secure and comfortable with staff.
-We also want parents/carers to have confidence in both their child’s well-being and their role as active partners with the Pre-school.
+We want children to feel safe, stimulated and happy in the nursery and to feel secure and comfortable with staff.
+We also want parents/carers to have confidence in both their child’s well-being and their role as active partners with the nursery.

 We aim to make the Early Years Nursery a welcome place where children settle quickly and easily because consideration has been given to the individual needs and circumstances of children and their families.